lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 ## Setup

-Fork our [middleman boilerplate](https://github.com/lewagon/frontend-advanced-boilerplate), rename it in settings.
+**First fork our [middleman boilerplate](https://github.com/lewagon/frontend-advanced-boilerplate)**, and rename it in the settings section.
 And then:

 ```bash
 $ cd ~/code/$GITHUB_USERNAME